-Tract 111.05 in the central portion of the city includes a sizeable distribution (18.8 percent) of the total lowerincome unit capacity and constitutes 34.6 percent of the total unit capacity.
+Tract 111.05 in the central portion of the city includes a sizeable distribution (31.718.8 percent) of the total lower-income unit capacity and constitutes 11.234.6 percent of the total unit capacity.
 This tract has the lowest median income in the city; an average 29.1 percent rate of poverty; the highest concentration of populations of color (between 94.0 and 96.0 percent of the residents); almost one-half of the households are renters, of which, over 69.9 percent are cost burdened; and 22.2 percent of the households are overcrowded, as well as the highest concentration of severely overcrowded households (17.0 percent).
 Six of the affordable multifamily housing complexes are in this tract, including farmworker housing, which likely contributes to the lower median income in the tract based on previous farmworker needs analysis.
 The City aims to reduce displacement risk for households with these additional housing opportunity sites targeting lower-income households.
-The integration of 11.9 percent of moderate-income and 13.4 percent of above moderate-income unit capacity will aid in creating a more mixed-income neighborhood to reduce the concentration of households in poverty while providing housing mobility opportunities with access to transit and employment resources in the adjacent downtown.
-Approximately 92.8 percent of the lower-income unit potential in this tract is anticipated on a site on the south side of Gabilan Drive, in the vicinity of school and park facilities.
-The Vintage Estates pipeline project with 4.7 percent of total above moderate-income unit capacity is adjacent to this site, contributing to income integration in a generally lower-income census tract.
-An additional 4.4 percent of above moderateincome unit capacity is included on Site 31 (also known as Miravale Parcel B Project, which is a mixed-income project that is in the application phase as of February 2024), which also integrates 7.2 percent of the tract's lower-income unit capacity and 22.7 percent of the tract's anticipated moderate-income unit capacity to further support income-integrated residential areas in this lower-income neighborhood.
+The integration of 18.611.9 percent of moderate-income and 8.613.4 percent of above moderate-income unit capacity will aid in creating a more mixed-income neighborhood to reduce the concentration of households in poverty while providing housing mobility opportunities with access to transit and employment resources in the adjacent downtown.
+Approximately 92.6-8 percent of the lower-income unit potential in this tract is anticipated on a site on the south side of Gabilan Drive, in the vicinity of school and park facilities.
+The Vintage Estates Orehard Villas pipeline project with 2.54.7 percent of total above moderate-income unit capacity is adjacent to this site, contributing to income integration in a generally lower-income census tract.
+An additional 4.4 percent of above moderate-income unit capacity is included on in the Site 31 (also known as Miravale Parcel B Project, which is a mixed-income project that is in the application phase as of February 2024) mixed-income Miravale Parcel B project, which also integrates 7.4-2 percent of the tract's lower-income unit capacity and 41.722.7 percent of the tract's anticipated moderate-income unit capacity to further support income-integrated residential areas in this lower-income neighborhood.